eaglerock1337/marks.dev/site/storytime.md

 2. Use personal access card to open front door
 3. Scan card to enable biometric eye scanner on wall
 4. Scan eyes to ensure my eye match what is on file
-5. Wait for outer mantrap door to open
+5. Wait for outer mantrap door to open or retry scan
 6. Enter mantrap door, wait for door to automatically close
-7. Enter 4-digit personal PIN to enable biometric scanner
+7. Enter 4-digit personal PIN to enable biometric finger scanner
-8. Scan right index finger print on biometric scanner
+8. Scan right index finger to ensure it matches what is on file
-9. Wait for inner mantrap door to open
+9. Wait for inner mantrap door to open or retry scan
 10. Enter data center, use access card to open cage
 11. Finally go and do all the computery thingies